 Size and Fit

-A few of the primary factors to consider when choosing a dry bag are the shape, capacity, and straps: Will the bag fit where it needs to be stowed, and how far will it need to be carried?
+A few of the primary factors to consider when choosing a dry bag are the shape, capacity, and straps.
+Will the bag fit where it needs to be stowed, and how far will it need to be carried?
 When the bag is loaded, is the carry system ergonomic for the bag user?

 Some larger dry bags have backpack straps for easier transport that are also removable, which decreases the chance of a snag.

 The durability of the dry bag handles, lash points, straps, and material is crucial.
-Will the exterior withstand environmental encounters like rigid juniper branches along the river, thorny bushes on the trail’s edge, transport over boulder-strewn banks, or a large dog’s sharp nails?
+Will the exterior withstand environmental encounters like rigid juniper branches along the river, thorny bushes on the trail’s edge, transport over boulder-strewn banks, or a dog’s sharp nails?

-Look for an extra layer of waterproof, durable material on the bottom of the bag or where it will experience high use.
+Look for an extra layer of waterproof, durable material on the bottom of the bag and where it will experience high use.
 Lash points can be hard or soft, and strap variations include those for carry or compression.

 Obviously, the bag needs to be waterproof and the closure system needs to completely keep water out — even when submerged.
 And to top it off, the closure should be easy to use.
 Both zippers and roll-top bags require you to use them properly.

 Be sure to fully close your zippers and tightly roll your bags for a waterproof seal.